emanderson811/day-edition/_texts/003day-land.md

 The exact location of that arboretum is uncertain but it is thought to have been in the general area of the Campanile.
 The Forest Garden is probably the area earlier referred to as the Pinetum.

 The Olmsted Brothers were employed as consultants in 1906.
-Th0eir re­port, discussed under campus planning, was primarily concerned with building locations and general campus development and gave little direct attention to the plantings on the campus exC'ept to propose re­placement of the soft woods by longer lived trees.
+Their re­port, discussed under campus planning, was primarily concerned with building locations and general campus development and gave little direct attention to the plantings on the campus except to propose re­placement of the soft woods by longer lived trees.

-In 1908 the line of sycamores was set out along the cinder path be­tween the campus and Ames, and other young trees were put in else­where on the campus. [^fn7] The next spring the paper reported that "The Hort. department has just finished planting five thousand white pine trees in the forestry plots on Squaw Creek."
+In 1908 the line of sycamores was set out along the cinder path be­tween the campus and Ames, and other young trees were put in else­where on the campus.[^fn7] The next spring the paper reported that "The Hort. department has just finished planting five thousand white pine trees in the forestry plots on Squaw Creek."

 [^fn7]: ISC Student, May 4, 1908.

-A new policy in landscape development came in 1909, as recorded in the ISC Student on June 7:
+A new policy in landscape development came in 1909, as recorded in the <u>ISC Student</u> on June 7:

 >For the coming year Pofessor A. T. Erwin will give his entire time to the ornamental and landscape work of the college and severs his connection with the experiment station work.
-As a part of this plan he has been made superintendent of public grounds and he is to use the campus as a practical laboratory in connection with th.e class room work in this subject.
+As a part of this plan he has been made superintendent of public grounds and he is to use the campus as a practical laboratory in connection with the class room work in this subject.

 Christmas 1914 saw electric lights on the pine tree in front of Beard­shear Hall (then Central) for the first time, and a special program was held on December 20.
 Through the generosity of Dr. Laverne W. Noyes the services of O. C. Simonds were made available to the college during the years 1915 through 1917.
 His work in developing Lake La­Verne is covered under that heading.
 He also worked in an advisory capacity with college personnel in the planting of many trees and shrubs at other locations on the campus.
-(See "Campus Planning" and "Lake Laverne.·") Early in 1917 Dr. Noyes proposed construction of a second lake on the campus, to be approximately in the area now used as the parking lot east of Knoll Road and south of Union Drive.
+(See "Campus Planning" and "Lake Laverne.")
+Early in 1917 Dr. Noyes proposed construction of a second lake on the campus, to be approximately in the area now used as the parking lot east of Knoll Road and south of Union Drive.
 That plan never materialized.

-Plans for a perennial garden were announced in the Iowa State Student on March 30, 1917:
+Plans for a perennial garden were announced in the <u>Iowa State Student</u> on March 30, 1917:

 >This spring Prof. A. S. Thurston of the Horticultural department will start a flower garden consisting of herbaceous perennial plants on the plot northeast of the Plant Industry building.
 This plot has been used as a sheep pasture up until last fall.
 >